 The News Journal | Delaware Voice | by Rep. John Kowalko

-John Kowalko is the Democratic Representative of the 25th District.
+John Kowalko is a Delaware State Representative from the 25th District.